newlaurent62/rayZ-builder/INSTALL.md

 It will install all required development packages.

-## Setup softwares used by rayZ wizards
+## Install softwares used by rayZ wizards

 ### Jamulus wizards (complex virtual studio conf)